shopware5/shopware-vagrant/README.md

     $ cd home/vagrant/www/shopware
     $ wget -O test_images.zip http://releases.s3.shopware.com/test_images_since_5.1.zip
     $ unzip test_images_since_5.1.zip

-after unzipping them you have to make the images visible in store.
-You can do this by calling the migration command:

-    $ bin/console sw:media:migrate

 Configure your online store in a web browser with the credentials demo/demo: